sowmya1283/hangman_python/README.md

 The following software was used:

 - VS Code : To create code and pushing it to the github
 - Git (Gitpod and Github) : Used for version controlling.
 - Heroku is used for deploying the project.
 - Lucid Chart is used to create the flow chart of the project.

 ### **Media:**

-* Not in the scope for the current project.
+* Not in scope for the current project.
 ​
 <br>